flaxsearch/flaxcode/src/docs/hacking.rst

 ~~~~~~~~~~~~~~~~~

-The Xapian html has been split off and packaged separately as the
+The Xapian HTML parser has been split off and packaged separately as the
 htmltotext_ package.
 This is used by the html_filter_.

 .. _htmltotext: http://pypi.python.org/pypi/htmltotext/0.6